 Intervention

-In the STA group, the patients received 1.8 mL of 2% lidocaine with 1: 100000 epinephrine for multi-rooted teeth and 0.9 mL for single rooted teeth, with the STA device (Milestone Scientific, Inc. Livingston, NJ, 2006).
+In the STA group, the patients received 1.8 mL of 2% lidocaine with 1: 100000 epinephrine for multi-rooted teeth and 0.9 mL for single rooted teeth, with the STA device.
 The preprogrammed injection type was chosen on the unit (STA-intraligamentary injection, speed mode 0.005 mL/s) and, based on the manufacturer’s suggestion, a 30-gauge extra short needle was utilized to dispense the solution.
 The needle was inserted into the gingival sulcus on the mesiobuccal and distobuccal areas anywhere between the interproximal contact and the buccal line angles, at a 45-degree angle with the bevel facing the root of the tooth for maxillary molars.
 For maxillary premolars, the needle was inserted at a single point either on the mesial or distal aspect.

 Active control arm